Filmmaking: Development

 The development stage contains both general and specific components.
 Each film studio has a yearly retreat where their top creative executives meet and interact on a variety of areas and topics they wish to explore through collaborations with producers and screenwriters, and then ultimately, directors, actors, and actresses.
-They choose trending topics from the media and real life, as well as many other sources, to determine their yearly agenda.
+They choose trending topics from the media and real life, as well as other sources, to determine their yearly agenda.
 For example, in a year when action is popular, they may wish to explore that topic in one or more movies.
-Sometimes, they purchase the rights to articles, bestselling novels, plays, the remaking of older films, stories with some basis in real life through a person or event, a video game, fairy tale, comic book, graphic novel.
+Sometimes, they purchase the rights to articles, bestselling novels, plays, the remaking of older films, stories with some basis in real life through a person or event, a video game, fairy tale, comic book, or graphic novel.
 Likewise, research through surveys may inform their decisions.
 They may have had blockbusters from their previous year and wish to explore a sequel.
 They will additionally acquire a completed and independently financed and produced film.
-Such notable examples are Little Miss Sunshine, The English Patient, and Roma.
+Such notable examples are The English Patient (1996), Little Miss Sunshine (2006), and Roma (2018).

 Studios hold general meetings with producers and screenwriters about original story ideas.
-"In my decade working as a writer, I knew of only a few that were sold and fewer that made it to the screen," relays writer Wayne Powers.
-Alan Watt, writer-director and Founder of The LA Writer's Lab confirmed that completed original screenplays, referred to as "specs", make big news when they sell, but these make up a very small portion of movies that are ultimately given the green light to be produced by the president of a studio.
+"It's become a lot more inclusive and expansive," a studio executive told TheWrap.
+“What used to happen was films were greenlit before the committee even met; it wasn't a collaborative process.
+Now you have three or four meetings.
+We beat it up quite a bit before we greenlight it."
+Studio executives can no longer green light one-third of their movies based on gut reaction to a project, Producers Guild Co-chief Hawk Koch recalled: "There's not anybody who makes movies because their gut tells them to do it anymore," Koch said.
+"It's a focus group."

 The executives return from the retreat with fairly well-established instructions.
 They spread these concepts through the industry community, especially to producers they have deals with (traditional studios will have those producers in offices on their lots).
 Also, agents for screenwriters are made aware.
 This results in a pairing of producers with writers, where they develop a "take", a basic story idea that utilizes the concept given by studio executives.
-Often it is a competition with several pairings meeting with studio executives and "pitching" their "take".
+Often it is a competition with several pairings meeting with studio executives and "pitching" their "take."
 Very few writing jobs are from original ideas brought to studios by producers or writers.
-Perhaps one movie a year will be a "spec" script that was purchased.
+Completed original screenplays, referred to as "specs," can make big news when they sell; one such example was the highly sought-after spec script, One Month Mark, by Sophie Fleur De Bruijn in May 2026.
+However, these make up a small portion of movies that are ultimately produced, as projects based on existing IPs are seen as being "safer" by most studios.